 Exposure to ultraviolet radiation from the sun is a major risk factor for all the principal types of skin cancer.
 Persons at greatest risk are those with fair skin, light hair, light eyes and the genetic phenotype most susceptible to sunburn.
 Living closer to the equator increases the risk, as does participation in outdoor activities.
 However, the specific risk varies with the type of cancer.

-Epidemiologic data suggest that the risk of developing MM is specifically related to the amount and intensity of sun exposure during adolescence.
+Epidemiologic data suggest that the risk of developing Malginant Melanoma (MM) is specifically related to the amount and intensity of sun exposure during adolescence.
 A person who experienced three or more severe, blistering sunburns during those years has a risk of developing MM four to five times greater than that of the general population.

 Xeroderma pigmentosum is a rare, chronic, progressive, pigmentary and atrophic disease.
 It is inherited as an autosomal recessive trait involving a defect in the enzymes active in the excision and repair of DNA damaged by ultraviolet radiation.
 In this disease, the eyes and skin are extremely sensitive to light.
 Xeroderma pigmentosum begins in childhood, and early development includes a number of serious problems, among which might be melanoma, BCC or SCC.
 Patients with this disease have about a three-fold increased risk for developing some type of skin cancer.